Election night '24: Kamala Harris-Donald Trump contest poses tough coverage issues for networks

 Disinformation — the malicious spread of falsehoods tied to the news, for fun, profit or myriad other motives — has been around for as long as there has been news, including a handful of flagrant instances in recent weeks.
 Experts now say it's the top concern of legitimate news outlets on Nov.
 5, largely because of the arrival of AI, and what they call "foreign actors" who are also expected to prime the disinformation pump on Election Day.

-Carrie Budoff Brown, NBC's senior vice president of politics, says "the level of disinformation is a concern, obviously, because of what happened with the hurricanes [Helen and Milton] the past couple of months" —- variations of widely disseminated and debunked stories that FEMA, the Federal Emergency Management Agency, was hindering Helene relief efforts in North Carolina.
+Carrie Budoff Brown, NBC's senior vice president of politics, says "the level of disinformation is a concern, obviously, because the hurricanes [Helen and Milton] this past month" —- variations of widely disseminated and debunked stories that FEMA, the Federal Emergency Management Agency, was hindering Helene relief efforts in North Carolina.

 He adds, "Our social media environment in many ways treats disinformation with the same attention — and sometimes even greater attention — than that which is accurate."